FAST$^2$: an Intelligent Assistant for Finding Relevant Papers: Discussion

 \textbf{Internal validity }focuses on how sure we can be that the treatment caused the outcome.
 This applies to our analysis of which treatment works best for ``how to start'' since the domain knowledge applied is decided by the authors and different domain knowledge might lead to different outcomes.

 \textbf{Construct validity }focuses on the relation between the theory behind the experiment and the observation.
 In this work, we evaluate different treatments with a target of reaching 0.95 recall.
-Although it is right now the widely accepted target for active learning based literature reviews~\cite{cohen2011performance,o2015using}, either increasing or decreasing the required final recall may result in a different ranking of treatments.
+Although it is right now the widely accepted target for active learning based literature reviews~\citep{cohen2011performance,o2015using}, either increasing or decreasing the required final recall may result in a different ranking of treatments.

 \textbf{External validity} concerns how well the conclusion can be applied outside.
-All the conclusions in this study are drawn from the experiments running on four software engineering systematic literature review datasets generated from Hall, Wahono, Radjenovi{\'c}, and Kitchenham~\cite{hall2012systematic,wahono2015systematic,radjenovic2013software,kitchenham2013systematic}.
+All the conclusions in this study are drawn from the experiments running on four software engineering systematic literature review datasets generated from \citet{hall2012systematic,wahono2015systematic,radjenovic2013software,kitchenham2013systematic}.
 Therefore, such conclusions may not be applicable to datasets of different scenarios, e.g., citation screening from evidence-based medicine or TAR from e-discovery.
 Such bias threatens any classification experiment.
 The best any researcher can do is to document that bias then makes available to the general research community all the materials used in a study (with the hope that other researchers will explore similar work on different datasets).
-To this end, we have published all our code and data at Zenodo\footnote{https://doi.org/10.5281/zenodo.1184123}.
+To this end, we have published all our code and data on Zenodo~\citep{fastread}.
 Also, there are parameters decided as engineering judgment which may not be the best choice.
 Tuning/tweaking such parameters might lead to different conclusions.
-Finally, this concern also applies to the results of ``when to stop'' and ``How to correct'' since the task of selecting relevant papers is of multi-objective, and we choose SEMI and Disagree as for the best methods in favor of their trade-off between recall and review effort.
+Finally, this concern also applies to the results of ``when to stop'' and ``How to correct'' since the task of selecting relevant papers is multi-objective, and we choose SEMI and Disagree as for the best methods in favor of their trade-off between recall and review effort.
 In other circumstances, a user may prefer other methods in favor of their own goals.